Montguyon (Aquitaine), France February 2022 (Tour 5)

 After leaving Mijas we stopped overnight at Manilva Beach (not far from Estepona) with a view to visiting Gibraltar the next morning.
 That was on 20 February 2022.
 It is now 16 March and we have been back in the UK since 3 March.
 Talk about getting behind with the blog!

-This will be a very short entry (a) because I have a lot to catch up on and (b) because there isn’t much about this particular corner of Spain that I find very attractive.
-This area is very much about beaches and marinas and you have to go inland or a little further along the coast to find much else.
+This will be a very short entry because (a) I have much to catch up on and (b) there isn’t a great deal about this particular corner of Spain that I find very attractive.
+This area is all about beaches and marinas and you have to go inland or a little further along the coast to find much else.

 The good news is that the weather in this part of Spain is pretty good even in winter time.